Step 6 - Configure the Stylesheet

 • Verify sources/waiheke_island.pmtiles exists

-• Check that PMTiles protocol is initialized in index.js
+• Check that the PMTiles protocol is initialized in index.html

 • Verify the PMTiles URL in style.json uses pmtiles:// protocol